Admission to Doctoral Studies

 The student regulations dated 13 November 2019 decrees the following provisions in section 19 para.
 1 - 7 for the admission to doctoral studies:

-- In general, admission to a doctorate requires a recognized a master’s degree from a higher education institution recognized by the University of Basel.
+- In general, admission to a doctorate requires a recognized master’s degree from a higher education institution recognized by the University of Basel.
 The doctoral study regulations (see doctoral disciplines) stipulate additional admission requirements and subject-specific requirements concerning equivalence and supervision.

 - Degrees from university-based continuing education courses do not entitle applicants to be admitted to a doctorate.

 - Admission is granted by the President’s Board following a motion presented by the relevant Doctoral Board.

 - In the event that a degree only partially fulfils the requirements listed in the relevant doctoral study regulations, admission to a doctorate can be issued contingent on additional academic achievements by the student, usually courses from the master’s degree program.
 This is only possible if these additional requirements do not exceed 24 credit points and the lacking knowledge and skills are not essential to the doctorate and do not form part of the admission requirements in the relevant doctoral study regulations.
 The level of additional requirements and the time by which they must be fulfilled are to be defined in the doctoral agreement (Doktoratsvereinbarung).